 The importance of bees has not been brought to our attention enough in the past few years.
-Did you know there are over 20,000 different bee species in the world?
+Did you know there are over 20,000 different bee species worldwide?
 There are 270 different types in the UK alone!
 With so much diversity, the bee population is irreplaceable in the ecosystem.

 But why are bees important?
-To the uneducated, bees are a stinging, buzzing nuisance that sends people screaming after an encounter.
+To some people, bees are a stinging, buzzing nuisance that sends people screaming after an encounter.
 Bees are so much more than that, though!
-These fuzzy, yellow-striped flying insects are invaluable to our environment and ecosystems.
+These fuzzy, yellow-striped flying insects are invaluable to our natural environment and food supply.